Easy Baked Bone-in Pork Chops

 These Baked Bone-in Pork Chops are served with potatoes and broccoli, but you can choose other vegetables instead of broccoli.
 Check your potatoes before taking them out.
 Some potatoes need longer cooking time than pork chops and vegetables.

 You can also serve them with pasta, rice, or mashed potatoes and a green salad.
 If you have leftover, you can save for lunch the next day.
-They taste great even reheated.
+They even taste great reheated.

-SECRETS AND TIPS FOR MAKING PERFECT BAKED BONE-IN PORK CHOPS
+TIPS FOR MAKING BAKED BONE-IN PORK CHOPS

 - Select the right pork chops for baking.
 I recommend buying pork chops that are at least 1-inch thick for this recipe.